Something a little different this time: a writing assignment for you!

-Come with me on an adventure.
+Come with me on a little adventure.

 Sometimes, the strangest things remind us of our parents’ sacrifice for the family.
 We miss it until we are “…all growed up,” as Bruce Willis says in the movie Armageddon.